NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 Protected Port(s) (1): 32(1)
 ...
 ```
-This means that the number of protected ports by LinkGuardian is 1.`32(1)` means
+This means that the number of protected ports by LinkGuardian is 1. `32(1)` means
-that LinkGuardian is maintaining packet ordering on devport 32.
+that LinkGuardian is protecting devport 32 using link-local retransmission while maintaining packet ordering.

 Now, again run 5K flow trials:
 ```